-System Uptime of the target computer:
+System Uptime of the target system:

 SELECT SystemUpTime FROM Win32_PerfFormattedData_PerfOS_System

-Average Disk Bytes Per Read on Drive D:
+Average Disk Bytes per Read on Drive D:

 SELECT AVGDiskBytesPerRead FROM Win32_PerfRawData_PerfDisk_LogicalDisk WHERE Name = 'D:'

-- The WMI Custom sensor supports only single number values (integers and floats) as result from WQL queries.
+- The WMI Custom sensor supports only single numeric values (integers and floats) as result from WQL queries.
 If your query returns one or more of the following, the sensor will not be able to process the result:

-- string values, such as names: use the WMI Custom String sensor
+- String values, such as names: use the WMI Custom String sensor;

-- more than one column (two or more values horizontally in the result table of WMI Tester): you must specify only one counter in the query.
+- More than one column (two or more values horizontally in the result table of WMI Tester): you must specify only one counter in the query;